apoorav-singh/ph519p-pgp-2-repo/README.md

 #  Project Title: ph519p-pgp-2-repo
-This repository cantains all the code for simulation program that have been part of my academic course work (PH-519P)
+This repository cantains all the code for simulation program that have been part of my academic course work (PH-519P).

-## This the Subheader to check the github is updated or not.
+# Updates
+This repository is under work and code is not yet complete but you are free to check out the code.

-# Change
+# Acknowledgements

-This change is done on the branch feature_1
+This code for quantum harmonic oscillator's solution has been taken from NPTEL course on Computational Physics.
+As uploaded on Sep 19, 2019.